damontic/hello-hippo-iac-cicd/README.md

 $ tofu destroy
 ```
 2. Do not forget to delete both the S3 bucket and the DynamoDB database created to manage Terraform's state.
+3. Also manually delete the ECR repository and all its images.

 ## Conclusion
 I am very happy to have used this opportunity to learn about AWS LightSail and APP Runner.